for LGBTQ2IA people of color

 Living in a busy society pushes us in so many different directions – but never towards the path of caring for ourselves.
 In order to practice self-care, it’s important to challenge those pressures and find ways to make space in your life for you.

-During this evening together, we’ll explore how we use our time and energy using three different lenses.
+During this workshop, led by Rest for Resistance editors Dom Chatterjee and Dominic Bradley, we’ll explore how we use our time and energy using three different lenses.
 But don’t worry: this won’t feel like a math class!
 Guided meditations will help you tap into intuition to discern where your resources are going – and where else you can direct energy to align with your life purpose and goals.

-Join us, and you’ll leave with a deeper understanding of how you are moving through the world and what actions can be shifted to bring about powerful change, both in your life and in the world at large.
-By finding ways to give energy back to ourselves, we’re not only dismantling the status quo, but also creating new possibilities of how to move through the world.
+Join us, and you’ll leave with a deeper understanding of how you are moving through the world and what actions can be shifted to bring about powerful change.

 Meditate with us once a month in the NYC area.
 We are now meeting at The Interdependence Project.